-It is a method of finding solutions to the complex methodology by breaking it down to its subcategories and solving them easily.
+It is a method of finding solutions to the complex methodology by breaking it down into its subcategories and solving them easily.
 It is kind of like predicting the results of a problem by memorizing the result of the previous problem.

 Exponentiation By Squaring

 It is the method of calculation of large positive integers of a number.
-They are used in modular arithmetic, powering of matrices etc.
+They are used in modular arithmetic, powering of matrices, etc.